Last updated: 09 February 2021

 6.5 We are allowed to install, maintain, read, disconnect, repair or replace any metering equipment.

-6.6 If you have a traditional meter, or a non-communicative smart meter, we agree to make our best endeavours to gain an accurate meter reading from our every 12 months at a minimum and to accurately reflect this in your bills.
+6.6 If you have a traditional meter, or a non-communicative smart meter, we will use best endeavours to take an accurate meter reading every 12 months at a minimum and to accurately reflect this in your bills.

 6.7 You must pay our reasonable costs in connection with removing, inspecting, replacing or repairing the metering equipment at your property (for example, if your payment method is changing – see section 8 below), except if the loss or damage has been caused by something we have done or failed to do.